DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## Running the Test

 TestCafe Studio can run tests in all popular browsers.
-It automatically detects browsers installed on the local computer and creates test run configurations for them.
+It automatically detects browsers on the local computer and creates test run configurations for them.
-To view the available configurations, open the **Run Configuration** menu on the toolbar.
+You can open the **Run Configuration** menu on the toolbar to view the available configurations.

 ![The Run Configuration menu](../../images/getting-started/run-configuration-menu.png)